If you are looking for substitution for feta, you are in the right place.

 Feta cheese is made using whole

-Since it contains some sort of milk, feta cheese is not dairy-free.
-What about mozzarella? read here.
+Since it contains milk, feta cheese is certainly not dairy-free.
+Similarly to mozzarella here i explained.

-Feta cheese does, however, contain much lesser lactose than some dairy products, so it is fine for lactose intolerant person to eat a moderate amount of it.
-Read lactose in feta here.
+Feta cheese does, however, contain much lesser lactose than other dairy products, so it is actually ok for a lactose intolerant person to consume moderately.

 A lactose intolerant person’s body can’t break down the sugars in milk because their body lacks the correct enzyme, which is lactase.
 You can sometimes grow out of a milk allergy and lactose intolerant.